icopy-site/awesome/docs/awesome/awesome-docker.md

 - [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 By [@coreos][coreos]
 - [netshoot](https://github.com/nicolaka/netshoot) - The netshoot container has a powerful set of networking tools to help troubleshoot Docker networking issues by [@nicolaka](https://github.com/nicolaka)
 - [Pipework](https://github.com/jpetazzo/pipework) - Software-Defined Networking for Linux Containers, Pipework works with "plain" LXC containers, and with the awesome Docker.
 By [@jpetazzo][jpetazzo]
-- [Weave][weave] (https://github.com/veggiemonk/awesome-docker/blob/master/The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.
+- [Weave][weave] (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

 ### Orchestration